FINRA Suspends Tim Vorpahl for Alleged Failure to Supervise

 An Acceptance, Waiver, and Consent (AWC) agreement filed on March 11, 2022, alleges that Tim Vorpahl failed to establish, maintain, and enforce a system of supervision and written supervisory procedures at his firm, Vorpahl Wing.
 In particular, the AWC alleges that these failures of supervision pertain to suitability and excessive trading.

 The accounts in question allegedly had annualized turnover rates from 6.49-6.78 and cost-to-equity ratios of 20.68%-24.46%.
-For comparison, FINRA considers a turnover rate above 6 and a cost-to-equity ratio above 20% to indicate excessive trading.
+For comparison, FINRA considers a turnover rate above 6 and a cost-to-equity ratio above 20% indicative of excessive trading.

 The clients allegedly paid $35,223.82 in commissions and other costs due to the former broker’s trading.